sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 By rewriting the code, you filled in the context.
 When you're looking at code, you're looking at the picture of the tux guy with the sewing machine.
 No context.
 It's a mystery.

 As you are writing code, the context and the story behind it, the thing that is going to help future you/other programmers understand what you did, is IN YOUR MIND and not in the code.

 This is so easy to forget, especially when you go to write docs.

 To some extent this is the "curse of knowledge" but with code it's worse because, well, you have the code ... surely that documents something?

 Wrong.
 It only tells part of the story and in the worst possible way.

 (P.S.
 This is why 'tests as documentation' is complete bullshit, it's the same problem.
 Tests document the what not the why.
-The just assert a bunch of stuff but give you no context.)
+They just assert a bunch of stuff but give you no context.)

 The other reason docs fail
 ------------------------------